 A. Article XI of the Zoning Bylaw regulates the number of dwelling units in a residential subdivision.
 Unless a lot is legally restricted for some other purpose, each lot will be considered to have the potential for at least one dwelling unit.
 Lots which are restricted for other purposes, except in the protected open space, will be allowed only at the discretion of the Board.

-B. In general it is expected that the residences in a subdivision will be clustered.
+B. In general, it is expected that the residences in a subdivision will be clustered.
 This arrangement is facilitated by the reduced lot sizes, frontage requirements, and setbacks allowed.
 Using the minimums allowed for area, setbacks, and frontage may not provide the best and most marketable design; and developers may elect for greater spacing.
 It is understood by the Board that developers will want to build easily marketable properties.
 The Board will generally accede to the wishes of the developer in this regard.

 C. The construction of a cluster of homes around some interest point, either existing or to be constructed, will be viewed favorably by the Board.

-D. While threefamily buildings are permitted in the R80, R40 and C2 Zones, it is expected that most buildings will be single or twofamily residences.
+D. While three-family buildings are permitted in the R80, R40 and C2 Zones, it is expected that most buildings will be single- or two-family residences.

-E. In the R10 and PD Zones the construction of multifamily buildings to provide rental housing or condominium ownership are encouraged.
+E. In the R10 and PD Zones, the construction of multifamily buildings to provide rental housing or condominium ownership is encouraged.
 More than one residential building per lot is permitted.
 The inclusion of units restricted to occupants of low or moderate income is strongly encouraged.

 F. When it is expected that a residential lot will be used in conjunction with agricultural land in the protected open space as a farm, it may be located close to the agricultural land and not as part of a residential cluster.
-It is expected that some such owners may supplement their agricultural activities with non agricultural occupations.
+It is expected that some such owners may supplement their agricultural activities with nonagricultural occupations.

 § 430-33.
 Unusual features.